gxrsha/soulection-tracklist/README.md

 ### Playlists in Spotify
 The script ran in the repo will scrape songs off Soulection Tracklist and finds matching songs in Spotify to create a playlist.
 Example: https://open.spotify.com/playlist/4OoqtelbOxjhNJ2dvBS0DE?si=d1eabf0dbfa542ad

+### Future Work
+- [ ] Add more songs to playlist using Spotify's recommendations endpoint
+- [ ] Create twitter bot to tweet playlist after its created